 - 1) Materials.
-As appropriate, applicants shall submit the following: - a) Precise elevation drawings drawn to scale of each impacted façade visible under the provisions of D) 5), above; - b) A color board containing actual color samples of exterior finishes, keyed to the elevations; - c) A material sample, if requested, such as the type of brick proposed; - d) Any other items which the Planning Board determines are necessary in order to conduct its review such as detail drawings, photographs, and product brochures; and - e) Any proposed exterior building illumination (except for signage). - f) Perspectives of the project from all views from public ways, as requested by the Planning Board. - g) Accurate, to scale dimensions/heights of each building within the project area and also of the immediately adjacent structures, or of other structures when the board deems appropriate. - 2) Architect.
-A licensed architect shall design the building(s) and prepare the architectural drawings. - 3) Conformance with standards.
+As appropriate, applicants shall submit the following: - a) Precise elevation drawings drawn to scale of each impacted façade visible under the provisions of D) 5), above; - b) A color board containing actual color samples of exterior finishes, keyed to the elevations; - c) A material sample, if requested, such as the type of brick proposed; - d) Any other items which the Planning Board determines are necessary in order to conduct its review such as detail drawings, photographs, and product brochures; and - e) Any proposed exterior building illumination (except for signage). - 2) Architect.
+An architect, licensed in the State of New Hampshire, shall prepare the drawings. - 3) Conformance with standards.
 All applicable design elements shall be in conformance with these regulations as reasonably interpreted and applied by the Planning Board.
 An application is considered to meet these regulations if the Planning Board, in its reasonable judgment, determines that the application overall demonstrates conformity with these regulations. - 4) Waiver requests.
 Waivers shall be reviewed in accordance with the criteria stated in RSA 674:44 III.(e), as may be amended in the future.
 The basis for any waiver granted by the planning board shall be recorded in the minutes of the board.
 The planning board may only grant a waiver if the board finds, by majority vote that: - (a) Specific circumstances relative to the site or conditions of the land, indicate that the waiver will properly carry out the purpose and intent of the regulations; or - (b) Strict conformity would pose an unnecessary hardship to the applicant and the waiver would not be contrary to the spirit and intent of the regulations.
-For the purposes of this provision, "unnecessary hardship" means that, owing to special conditions of the property that distinguish it from other properties in the area:

-- (i) No fair and substantial relationship exists between the general public purposes of the provision and the specific application of that provision to the property; and - (ii) The proposed use is a reasonable one.
+For the purposes of this provision, "unnecessary hardship" means that, owing to special conditions of the property that distinguish it from other properties in the area: - (i) No fair and substantial relationship exists between the general public purposes of the provision and the specific application of that provision to the property; and - (ii) The proposed use is a reasonable one.